BearcatJones1999/ORB-ATR-Strategy/README.md

 | 3 bps | 24.5% | 0.62 | 775% |
 | 5 bps | **−51.6%** | **−2.72** | **−99.9%** |

-**This is the most important table in the analysis.** A 2 bps-per-side assumption — which is realistic for liquid ETFs at market open — keeps the strategy profitable.
+**This is the most important table in the analysis.** A 2 bps-per-side assumption, which is realistic for liquid ETFs at market open keeps the strategy profitable.
 At 5 bps, the strategy is destroyed.
 Real-world execution risk is the dominant threat, not signal decay.

 ## Honest Caveats